Staud’s Newest It Bag Is A Lunar Achievement

 Advertisement

-And today, Staud is offering R29 readers first crack at shopping the latest creation, in advance of the bag’s public launch (along with the entire fall collection) on August 7.
-Priced from $325 to $395, the circular satchel is available in a standard and a large size, in fall-ready colorways like raspberry, cognac, and the requisite snake print.
-Some of our favorites iterations are highlighted below, but you can click here to shop each piece for yourself (after entering your email address when prompted9.
+And today, Staud is offering R29 readers first crack at shopping the latest creation, in advance of the bag’s public launch (along with the entire autumn collection) on 7th August.
+Priced from £266 to £325, the circular satchel is available in a standard and a large size, in autumn-ready colourways like raspberry, cognac, and the requisite snake print.
+Some of our favourite iterations are highlighted below, but you can click here to shop each piece for yourself (after entering your email address when prompted.
 Prepare to find yourself over the moon.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.